 - What type of activities are done with the residents?

 - How will they coordinate services with hospice?
 For example, some facilities prefer to shower their own residents and do not want hospice to take care of that.

 - Whether it is run by a family, couple or individual

 - If it has a particular cultural focus

 - If the spoken language meets the needs of the resident

 Also, talk with the residents because they will give you a feel for what living at the facility is like on a daily basis.
 Check with the state to see if there have been any complaints filed against the adult family home.

 Adult family homes can be a viable and affordable option.
 Since there are many types of adult family homes that offer different levels of assistance and care, you will have to find the one that is best suited for your loved one’s needs.

 The cost of residency depends on the level of care the individual requires.
 The cost may also change as the needs of the resident change, including alterations in health or mobility.
 Families find out also that adult family homes are more affordable than the alternative options.

-In the larger assisted living facility or nursing home, caregivers normally cannot stay with each resident for an extended period of time.
-If you hired caregivers from an outside agency to come and stay with your loved one for several hours a day, it can be extremely expensive.
+In the larger assisted living facility or nursing home, caregivers normally cannot stay with each resident for an extended time.
+If you hired caregivers from an outside agency to come and stay with your loved one for several hours a day, it could be costly.
 Adult family homes tend to be less costly for 24-hour care.